DS-100/DS-100.github.io/fa18faq.md

 -   Completion of CS61A or CS88 or Engineering 7.

--   Completion or current enrollment in EE16A or Math54.
-Note: You must add EE16A or Math54 before DS100, otherwise the course enrollment system will not allow you to enroll.
+-   Completion or current enrollment in EE16A or Math54 or Stat 89A.
+Note: You must add EE16A or Math54 or Stat89A before DS100, otherwise the course enrollment system will not allow you to enroll.

 **Q. How can I enroll in the course if I have not met the exact list of requirements above?**